nlposs/NLP-OSS/Proposal.md

    - Writing wrappers for other NLP OSS
    - Writing open-source APIs for open data
    - Teaching NLP with OSS
-   - Avoiding the hammer OSS
+   - Avoiding the hammer OSS in NLP

 <!--
 ## Workshop Structure